 1) Define the purpose and goals of your content strategy.

-The first step to creating content strategy is writing a short, simple working document [download template] that can be easily updated on an annual basis.
+The first step in creating a content strategy is writing a short, simple working document [download template] that can be easily updated on an annual basis.
 In this document, clearly define the purpose and goals of your content strategy, such as:

 Writing a content strategy that prioritizes measurable metrics, such as website traffic, new leads, and donors, will ensure that executive staff and board understand the value of your content marketing strategy and provide the necessary funding for graphic designers, social media advertising, and content tools, such as Buffer and text messaging software.